cositools/cosi-data-challenge-2/README.md

-# cosi-data-challenge-2
+# Cosi Data Challenge 2

-COSI's second data challenge
+Welcome to the second COSI data challenge!